mrmanc/stackedit.io.test/_posts/2017-06-20-monitorama-portland-conference.md

 ## Take aways

-### Out of hours support

-We have discussed the idea of having our product squads providing support out of hours for their systems, yet this is something that we have made limited progress on.
-I believe we need to look seriously at what we need to do to achieve this for all the reasons Alice Goldfuss discussed.
-A good point was made that you need to have the right tools in place to allow teams to take responsibility for the support of their systems, otherwise their limited visibility and lack of context will cause significant frustration and confusion when more than one system is affected.

 ### Open Tracing

 We have already started looking at how we can incorporate what we have already done with traceability with the OpenTracing standard, and consolidate the approach of something like Jaeger with our existing Elastic Stack set up.
-We believe that providing this information to our support teams is going to revolutionise the way we operate our environment, simplifying diagnostics and allowing us to rub out the massive hand drawn architecture diagram that sits behind our first line support team.
+We believe that providing this information to our support teams is going to revolutionise the way we operate our environment, simplifying diagnostics.

 ### Alternative ES hosting providers?